Placiti Cassinesi: Explanation

 The four placiti were discovered by Erasmo Gattola in the Benedictine monastery of Monte Cassino in the 1700s.
-They were meant to resolve land disputes in Capua, Sessa Aurunca and Teano, between three monasteries owned by Monte Cassino and Rodelgrimo d'Aquino, a local landowner.
+They were meant to resolve land disputes in Capua, Sessa Aurunca and Teano, between three monasteries owned by Monte Cassino and Rodelgrimo d'Aquino and other local landowners.
 The depositions given by the witnesses were used to confirm that the monasteries were the legitimate owners of the land in question.